RuberDuck9/ryft-32/README.md

 ## Registers

 Due to the bit size of argument 3 - which is used primarily for specifying register address - there are 2^5 possible register addresses.
-This shouldn't be a problem for most reasonable programs, since the amount of ram is much more generous.
+Still, memory shouldn't be a problem for most reasonable programs, since the amount of ram is much more generous.
 Register addresses are numbered 0 to 31, HOWEVER, register 0 has no write access and is always a permanent 0.